 None.
-The book is a secular and straightforward exploration of art and perception.
+This is a purely secular, aesthetic, and conceptual exploration of nature and art.

 Your experience helps other parents find the right book.